SethHWeidman/odsc_east_2025_grpo_llama/README.md

 1. `1-ODSC_East_2025_GRPO_on_Llama-Baseline.ipynb` shows how to:

-* Load in the baseline ~8B parameter Llama 3.1 model
+- Load in the baseline ~8B parameter Llama 3.1 model
-* Load in the GSM8K dataset
+- Load in the GSM8K dataset
-* Generate responses using the baseline model, saving the results to S3 along the way
+- Generate responses using the baseline model, saving the results to S3 along the way

 2. `2-ODSC_East_2025_GRPO_on_Llama-Training.ipynb` shows how to:

-* Load in the baseline ~8B parameter Llama 3.1 model
+- Load in the baseline ~8B parameter Llama 3.1 model
-* Load in the GSM8K dataset
+- Load in the GSM8K dataset
-* Add LoRa adapters to the model
+- Add LoRa adapters to the model
-* Set up GRPO training for this model and dataset, including specifying the reward functions
+- Set up GRPO training for this model and dataset, including specifying the reward functions
-* Add a callback to training that saves the checkpointed model to S3 every 25 training steps
+- Add a callback to training that saves the checkpointed model to S3 every 25 training steps
-* Also log the rewards in the notebook every 25 steps
+- Also log the rewards in the notebook every 25 steps
-* Train the model, optionally restarting training from one of the checkpoints
+- Train the model, optionally restarting training from one of the checkpoints

 3. `3-ODSC_East_2025_GRPO_on_Llama-Fine-Tune-Results.ipynb` shows how to:

-* Load in the baseline ~8B parameter Llama 3.1 model
+- Load in the baseline ~8B parameter Llama 3.1 model
-* Load in the GSM8K dataset
+- Load in the GSM8K dataset
-* Load in one of the training checkpoints and re-evaluate the model with the trained LoRa adapters
+- Load in one of the training checkpoints and re-evaluate the model with the trained LoRa adapters

 4. Finally, `4_ODSC_East_2025_GRPO_on_Llama-Compare-Results.ipynb` shows how to compare the results of two model variants.
 This was used to evaluate the results pre-and-post fine-tuning.

+## (WIP) Swap ins and outs

+[Swap-ins-and-outs](problems/swap_ins_and_outs.md) contains example questions that the post-fine tuning model answered correctly that the pre-fine tuning model did not, and vice versa, as well as questions that both models answered correctly or incorrectly for comparison.